2024 Solar Incentives Guide for Kingsbury, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives